-2. Specify where to capture the data.
+Specify where to capture the data.

 If you want to gather information for the complete program, this step is not needed.
-If you want data at specific points in the process, you need to set sample traps.
-See "Setting Sample Traps", page 47, for a brief description of traps or Chapter 5, "Setting Traps," in the Developer Magic: Debugger User's Guide for an in-depth discussion.
+If you want data at specific points in the process, you need to set sample traps (see "Setting Sample Traps", page 54, for a description of traps or see the ProDev Workshop: Debugger User's Guide for an in-depth discussion).